 If you plan to make a lot of face coverings, buy a good machine like the Emerald 118.
 You will avoid frustration.
 I hear you can burn through a $200 sewing machine within weeks or months.

-Other items you will find useful: a good pair of sewing scissors, a sharp seam ripper (one comes with the Emerald 118), plenty of spools of white thread (I've been finding them at the supermarket), a ruler for measuring fabric and elastic, an iron, ironing board, and an empty coffee can to catch threads you clip off.
+Other items you will find useful: a good pair of sewing scissors, a sharp seam ripper (one comes with the Emerald 118), plenty of thread, a ruler for measuring fabric and elastic, an iron, ironing board, and an empty coffee can to catch threads as you clip them off.